 “One of the benefits of opening a physical retail store for us is that we can incubate new Cartolina product in the store – if it does well in the store, then we will add it to our ecommerce site.
 And, subsequently, if the online response is good we can increase our production of that product, thereby lowering our costs and eventually adding it to our wholesale offerings.”

-The effects of an omni-channel approach are already apparent – adding physical retail to the mix resulted in a noticeable uptick in retail ecommerce sales.
+The effects of an multi-channel approach are already apparent—adding physical retail to the mix resulted in a noticeable uptick in ecommerce sales.
 Customers are able to interact with the products before making the decision to buy them later via ecommerce.
 Cartolina is also leveraging the power of social media and a history of shipping experience.

 "We are featuring images from the new store on Facebook and Instagram and the response is that many of our followers are purchasing items from us as we post them!
 We are now shipping products, other than our own, to consumers all over the world."

-Considering an omni-channel retail strategy for your business?
-With our recent launch of Shopify POS and Shopify Mobile to complement and run seamlessly with our ecommerce offering, we have a growing number of our online merchants like Cartolina selling in the physical space via brick and mortar shops and pop-up retail.
+Considering an multi-channel strategy for your business?
+Shopify POS complements and runs seamlessly with our ecommerce platform, and we have a growing number of our online merchants like Cartolina selling in the physical space via brick and mortar shops and pop-up retail.

 “Anticipate success,” says Fiona.
 “Make sure your business is scalable and can handle growth when it comes your way.”